How to Fix your Progesterone to Estrogen Ratio for the Last Time – Part 3

 If you are currently taking prescription medications, do not fear, nearly all of my patients are able to wean off or significantly decrease their medications once their health is back on track.

-Please contact me via email or call the office if you have any questions or need guidance on how to feel well again!
+Please schedule a consultation if you have any questions or need guidance on how to feel well again!